Montana-Media-Arts/webDesignFall2024/_docs/topic-13/02-html5/page-01.md

 ### WebGL

-WebGL brings 3D graphics to the Web by introducing an API that closely conforms to OpenGL ES 2.0 that can be used in HTML5 `<canvas>` elements.
+WebGL brings 3D graphics to the Web by introducing an API closely conforming to OpenGL ES 2.0 that can be used in HTML5 `<canvas>` elements.

 **SVG**